llooker/google_ga360/README.md

 ### What does this Block do for me?

-* Accelerated time to value with a full plug-and-play model
+* Replication of existing GA reports and dashboards, plus additional value-add analysis
-* Leverage analytics expertise of Google + Looker data teams
+* Accelerate time to value with a full plug-and-play model
-* Best practice design patterns
+* Leverage analytics expertise of Looker + Google Analytics product teams
-* Execute optimized, cost-efficient queries
+* Take advantage of Looker's data platform functionality, including [data actions](https://discourse.looker.com/t/data-actions/3573), scheduling, permissions, alerting, and more

 ### Google Analytics Premium Data Structure